Jessica Nigri: Career

 Nigri has worked as an interviewer for media outlets such as GameZone, RUGGED TV and Comic Book Therapy.
 She also starred in several commercial video advertisements and music videos and did charity work.
 Aside from appearing on the PDS in the past, Nigri is a friend of DeFranco, including having her merchandise hosted in his store ForHumanPeoples, Nigri opened her own online poster store, named Nigri please!
 According to PlayStation Official Magazine, Nigri is "not just a cosplayer but also a massive gamer"; she says she has played video games since her early childhood, starting at an age of seven and having been first exposed to them by her father.

 Nigri has been active as a member of the cosplay group XX Girls and Kat Gunn's professional gaming and cosplay team, Less Than 3 (LT3), sponsored by Mad Catz.
 Nigri has also worked with theCHIVE.
 For some time, a particular interest of Nigri has been to dress up as "genderbending" female versions of various male characters.
 After Nigri reportedly declined to appear on the controversial 2013 reality show Heroes of Cosplay, the Syfy network's producers manufactured what appeared to be a fierce rivalry and dislike between her and the show's star Yaya Han in order to make the series look more dramatic; the two later appeared together to explain they are actually friends in real life and the show is not necessarily an accurate representation of cosplay subculture.
 Nigri said she plans to eventually retire from modeling and to study and pursue a career in the "behind the scenes" aspects of marketing and advertising.

+In 2018, Nigri was the subject of Becoming Jessica Nigri, a documentary produced by Rooster Teeth and directed by Mat Hames.